yismailuofa/yismailuofa.github.io/README.md

 # Portfolio Website
-This website was developed using some HTML and CSS.
+This website was developed using some HTML, CSS, and JS.